lbl-srg/obc/specification/source/verification.rst

 .. todo:: Add ALC Eikon figure after we obtain permission

-We created a CLD specification of the same cooling coil valve position control sequence in order to validate the recorded output.
+We created a CLD specification of the same cooling coil valve position control sequence to validate the recorded output.

 .. _fig_coo_coi_val_seq: